seeniforu/Useful_Repository/README.md

 ## Useful Websites for Webdevloper
 * Here are some Developer Tools
+  * [JSbin Website](https://jsbin.com/?html,css,js,console,output) where you can code (HTML,CSS,Javascript) in Parallel (Useful to Run Javascript Alone)

 ## Want to Study Trending Technology, Why Not Block Chain?
 * Take a Look at Web 3.0 & Blockchain